NavyaG-lab/Tech-writer/datasets/core-datasets/README.md

 ## Troubleshooting

 If you are experiencing Out of Memory (OOM) errors with your dataset, check out [our documentation](../../tools/frozen_suite/iglu/troubleshooting.md) for dealing with it.

-## Is there any documentation with further details than this one?

-Yes.
-It's in this [playbooks repository](https://github.com/nubank/playbooks/tree/master/core-datasets).
-Here is a [detailed FAQ](https://github.com/nubank/playbooks/blob/master/core-datasets/framework/FAQ.md) and [contribution guidelines](https://github.com/nubank/playbooks/blob/master/core-datasets/framework/contribution-workflow.md).
-And [here](https://drive.google.com/file/d/1z0adUG6lqGqkBZX8sbyz17rCVB-90QaQ/view?usp=sharing) you can find an Analytics Engineering recording about core datasets.